Mydlarz-Lab/SCTLD-Transmission-Experiment-USVI/README.md

 I have also included any and all Command Line code used to filter, assemble, quantify and annotate the RNAseq reads in "Command_Line_Code.Rmd"

-  Within each directory, you will find the associated R markdown code and necessary input files.
   I hope to make these analyses as clear and reproducible as possible, so if you have any questions, please don't hesitate to ask.